Double Exposure Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Double Exposure

-Quick Plot Summary: Released in 1966, Double Exposure is a Thriller film directed by Tu Kuang-chi.
+Quick Plot Summary: Released in 1966, Double Exposure is a Thriller film directed by Tu Kuang-chi, written by Tu Kuang-chi.
 The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict involving Ting Ying.
+It provides a scannable look at the movie's central conflict involving Ting Ying as 林梦娜.

 Ending Explained: Double Exposure